 Did You Know?

-Unfortunately for Adobe, they’ve joined the long line of companies which have had their product genericised and will simply have accept users sitting in their onesie waiting for their crockpot to cook while Googling pictures of hoovers to photoshop.
+Unfortunately for Adobe, they’ve joined the long line of companies that have had their product genericised and will simply have accept users sitting in their onesies waiting for their crockpot to cook while Googling pictures of hoovers to photoshop.